crandylb/small/README.txt

 Update 02/28/2015 Added comprehensive testscan test program and numerous updates to scan, lex, and symacc.

+Update 09/19/2015 Added sc, a module to becme the main program for the Small compiler, initially to produce a listing output on channel 4.
+Modified makefile to add testlist which builds an sc executable to test the listing output.
+The test uses sc.s1 as the test input file.
+Also modified show to put its output on channel 4 instead of 3, and added a TSTFLG to control output from shotoks: 1 turns it on, 0 turns it off.

 lib
 This directory contains libs1.a, a library for Small programs.
 The library